The Battle of Ridgefield - Events

 - A look into the past at the life conditions and challenging hardships endured and conquered by Americans as the starting price for liberty

 The 1777 Wooster-Sons of Liberty Foundation and Host Jerusalem 49 Masonic Lodge request your presence at the 240th Anniversary Black Tie Gala following the celebratory reenactment of the Battle of Ridgefield on Saturday, April 29th, 2017 beginning at 5PM for our cocktail hour.
 The gala celebrates the life of patriot General David Wooster, the founder of Connecticut Masonry, who was mortally wounded during the battle.

-The evening’s highlight features our VIP guest speaker of national prominence who will speak to the importance of the Battle of Ridgefield within the context of todays nation.
+The evening’s highlight features our VIP guest Ambassador R. James Woolsey who will speak to the importance of the Battle of Ridgefield within the context of today's nation.
 The historic 1890’s Lounsbury house community center on main street in Ridgefield will house our unique evening.
 The late evening’s celebration will dance under the stars to the 1940’s swing band music of the Glenn Hansen Orchestra.
 A Silent Auction of the historic revolutionary period art and period items will be concluded at 11PM.
 Tickets are limited for this unique intimate black tie affair.